coffiat/terraform-beginner-bootcamp-2023/journal/week1.md

 }
 ```

-- assignment : variable value can be assigned through various methods such as command- line flags, variable files, environment variables, or default set within the configuration file
+- assignment : variable value can be assigned through various methods such as command-line flags, variable files, environment variables, or default set within the configuration file

 .
 Example of variable assignment